rajkaus/Resume/README.md

 # Resume

 # To download Resume:
-Click on Resume file and then click on download raw file
+Click on Resume file *(pdf) and then click on download raw file